Geoffrey Bodenhausen: Career

 filling the position of Director of the Institute for Advanced Studies in Magnetic Resonance.
 In 1996 he was elected fellow of the American Physical Society "for his numerous contributions toward making magnetic resonance one of the most sophisticated and versatile methods available for gaining insight into structure and dynamics of molecules in condensed and gas phase."

 In 1996 he was awarded a professorship at the Ecole Normale Supérieure in Paris.
-He also held a part-time position at the École Polytechnique Fédérale de Lausanne.
+He also held a part-time position at the University of Lausanne, and, after 2001, at the École Polytechnique Fédérale de Lausanne.

 From 2005 to 2011 he chaired the Board of Trustees of EUROMAR.

 Research

 Bodenhausen was one of the pioneers in the field of two-dimensional Fourier transform NMR spectroscopy.
 In the group of Ray Freeman he contributed to some of the first heteronuclear experiments.

-In 1976 he proposed a scheme to induce selective excitation of small portions of multiline spectra, later named DANTE by Morris and Freeman.
+In 1976 he contributed to a scheme to induce selective excitation of small portions of multiline spectra, later named DANTE by Morris and Freeman.
+He also analysed spin-echo spectra and rationalized the appearance of negative lines.
+He developed the first phase-cycle known as 'Exorcycle'.

-In 1977 Bodenhausen and Freeman showed how it was possible by observing spectrum of a heteronucleus (an atomic nucleus other than a proton) to achieve indirect detection of the proton resonance frequencies, and the correlations of chemical shifts between protons and heteronuclei.
-In 1980 Bodenhausen and D. J. Ruben introduced the HSQC (Heteronuclear Single Quantum Coherence) experiment, which produces two-dimensional (2D) spectra with one axis for protons (1H) and the other for a heteronucleus, usually 13C or 15N.
-This double INEPT has been the base for many subsequent heteronuclear single quantum experiments published in the literature and it has proven pivotal in the spectroscopy organic chemistry and in the field of protein NMR.
+In 1977 Bodenhausen and Freeman illustrated that it was possible to observe a spectrum of a heteronucleus (an atomic nucleus other than a proton) to achieve indirect detection of the proton resonance frequencies, and the correlations of chemical shifts between protons and heteronuclei.
+In 1980 Bodenhausen and D. J. Ruben introduced the HSQC (Heteronuclear Single Quantum Coherence) experiment, which produces sensitive two-dimensional (2D) spectra with one axis for protons (1H) and the other for a heteronucleus, usually 13C or 15N.
+This double INEPT has been the base for many subsequent heteronuclear correlation experiments published in the literature and it has proven pivotal in the spectroscopy of organic chemistry and in the field of protein NMR.

-One of the first steps in increasing the information content of NMR spectra was the introduction of a relayed homonuclear coherence transfer by Geoffrey Bodenhausen together with Gerhard Eich.
+One of the first steps in increasing the information content of NMR spectra was the introduction of a relayed coherence transfer by Geoffrey Bodenhausen together with Philip Bolton and Gerhard Eich.

-In 1984 he published with Herbert Kogler and Richard R. Ernst a pivotal article in Journal of Magnetic Resonance where they described how to design phase cycles allowing the selection of specific coherence-transfer pathways in NMR pulse experiment.
+In 1984 he published with Herbert Kogler and Richard R. Ernst a pivotal article in the Journal of Magnetic Resonance where they described how to design phase cycles allowing the selection of specific coherence-transfer pathways in NMR pulse experiments.

 In 1987 he published with Richard R. Ernst and Alexander Wokaun Principles of Nuclear Magnetic Resonance in One and Two Dimensions, considered a classical monograph on the topic of multidimensional NMR.